aspose-total/Aspose.Total-Products/total/en/java/conversion/dotm-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to PPS via Java or Online App" h2="DOTM to PPS conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Often times developers have to convert DOTM file to PPS programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your DOTM file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPS.
+Developers often need to convert DOTM files to PPS programmatically.
+Fortunately, the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) make this process simple and straightforward.
+The first step is to load the DOTM file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library allows you to convert the DOTM file to HTML.
+Once the file is converted, you can use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This API allows you to write HTML content into the Presentation and save it as a PPS file.

+The File Automation Java libraries provide a comprehensive set of tools to help developers automate the process of converting DOTM files to PPS.
+With [Aspose.Words for Java](https://products.aspose.com/words/java/), you can quickly and easily convert DOTM files to HTML.
+Then, [Aspose.Slides for Java](https://products.aspose.com/slides/java/) allows you to create a new Presentation, write HTML content into it, and save it as a PPS file.
+This process is simple and efficient, and it can be completed in just a few steps.

+Overall, the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) make it easy to convert DOTM files to PPS programmatically.
+By using [Aspose.Words for Java](https://products.aspose.com/words/java/) to convert the DOTM file to HTML and [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation and write HTML content into it, developers can quickly and easily automate the process of converting DOTM files to PPS.
+This process is simple and efficient, and it can be completed in just a few steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}